MTACS/Yalu-X/README.md

 For this specific fork of Yalu, download or use git clone, or use the .ipa file below with [Cydia Impactor](http://www.cydiaimpactor.com/)

 [IPA](https://github.com/MTAC-Research/Yalu-X/raw/master/IPA/Yalu%20X.ipa)

+## Fix for deleted Cydia, but /.installed_yaluX exists

+I decided to add the fix here instead of on the device as if anything went wrong, I wouldn't want to be responible for any loss of a jailbreak.